MAECProject/vt-to-maec/README.rst

 The ``virus_total_to_maec`` package exposes several helper functions:

 -  ``generate_package_from_binary_filepath`` - given an filepath, return
-   a python-maec Pacakge object
+   a MAEC Package in JSON
 -  ``generate_package_from_md5`` - given an MD5 string, return a
-   python-maec Pacakge object
+   MAEC Package in JSON
 -  ``generate_package_from_report_string`` - given a VirusTotal JSON
-   report, return a python-maec Pacakge object
+   report, return a MAEC Package in JSON
 -  ``set_proxies`` - optionally called to supply proxy information to the package; supplied as a dictionary like
    ``{ "http": "http://example.com:80", ... }``